 If one has to get a glimpse of what money can buy, the yachts of Roman Abramovich would perhaps be an excellent indicator.
 The Chelsea football club owner is renowned for his love of some of the world’s most beautiful sailing vessels whose majestic interiors can rival those of European palaces.

 Roman Abramovich can buy any number of ships or yachts he wants.
-After all, Forbes estimates his net worth at around US$14.6 billion (or RM68 billion as of 31 August, 2021).
+After all, Forbes estimates his net worth at around US$14.6 billion (as of 31 August 2021).

 Abramovich was the governor of the Chukotka region in the Russian Far East from 2001 to 2013.
-During the period, he spent US$2.5 billion (RM10.4 billion) on the development of the region.
+During the period, he spent US$2.5 billion on the development of the region.

 While Abramovich’s fleet will soon have a new member, Solaris, the current crown jewel among his vessels is Eclipse — one of the world’s three largest yachts.
-There are others, which he either owns or has sold off.
+There are others that he either owns or has sold off.

 The boats are examples of excellent design.
 They are sleek, powerful, easily manoeuvrable, well-balanced and technologically advanced.